TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

    :Description:
          An instance of the TYPO3 DB wrapper class, :code:`\TYPO3\CMS\Core\Database\DatabaseConnection`.

-         You have to use this object for all interaction with the database.

-         :code:`\TYPO3\CMS\Core\Database\DatabaseConnection` contains MySQL wrapper functions so you easily swap all hardcoded MySQL calls with function calls to :code:`$GLOBALS['TYPO3_DB']->`.
+         You should NOT use this anymore.
+Use Doctrine instead.

    :FE:
          Yes